The Oldest Cemeteries in Every State

 Maine: Burying Ground at Pemaquid

-In 1604, a full 16 years before the Pilgrims landed at Massachusetts’ Plymouth Rock, a group of French adventurers, including Samuel de Champlain, settled St. Croix Island, Maine, a now-uninhabited island near the Canadian border.
+In 1604, a full 16 years before the Pilgrims landed at Massachusetts’s Plymouth Rock, a group of French adventurers, including Samuel de Champlain, settled St. Croix Island—a now-uninhabited island near the Canadian border.
 Most of the settlers died of a mysterious illness soon after and would have been buried here in the winter of 1604 to 1605.
 As far as modern-day cemeteries, the Burying Ground at Pemaquid dates back to the early 1700s, although historians believe settlers from as early as the 1620s were buried there.
+The earliest slate gravestone found in the burial ground dates back to 1734 and belongs to Mary Mors.

-Sault St. Marie is the oldest settlement in Michigan, dating back to 1668, and while the settlers must have buried their dead nearby, there’s no record of any established Michigan cemetery until 1846, when Detroit’s Elmwood Cemetery was founded.
-That being said, in the town of Plymouth, there is an old abandoned cemetery that alternately goes by the name of the Hill Cemetery and the Shearer Cemetery, which was actively used throughout all of the 1800s.
+Sault St. Marie is the oldest settlement in Michigan, dating back to 1668.
+And while the settlers must have buried their dead nearby, there’s no record of any established Michigan cemetery until 1846, when Detroit’s Elmwood Cemetery was founded.
+That being said, in the town of Plymouth, there is an old abandoned cemetery that alternately goes by the name of Hill Cemetery and Shearer Cemetery, which was actively used throughout all the 1800s.
 Many of the Shearer family members are buried here, including one of the cemetery’s very first occupants, the four-day-old son of Jonathan and Christiana Shearer, who died in May 1838.

 Minnesota: Oakland Cemetery